xapian/xapian-gsoc-proposal/proposal.rst

 **What other approaches have you considered, and why did you reject those in favour of your chosen approach?**

 I was totally fine with the approach suggested in the ideas page until this question was asked.
 So, what I thought was to declare and initialize a new variable and keep incrementing and displaying the results as per the user requirement (an instance of 10 in the first page) but this approach is not efficient since it will work only when the searched item is single word.
-But when we have and array of strings containing more than a word this approach will fail and hence I rejected it.
+Moreover, when the search query is a single word the estimated number of matches is already exact (because it's just the number of different documents which that term occurs, which we have stored for each term).
+Another approach could be to use the memory cache to treat many repeatedly appeared outcomes but this one would consume a lot of storage, hence I rejected it.
 So, I will be sticking with the approach suggested by the ideas page and as elaborated in the previous to previous question.

 **Please note any uncertainties or aspects which depend on further research or investigation.**